Chapter 3: Entering the Darkness

 standoffishness definitely set the tone for a very negative beginning.
 I

-immediate response was to return the favor.
-How could I do otherwise?
-If
+My immediate response was to return the favor.
+How could I do

-I tried to break the ice, that would make me look weak.
-I had never
+otherwise?
+If I tried to break the ice, that would make me look weak.
+I

-experienced anything quite like this in my entire life.
-Even in basic
+had never experienced anything quite like this in my entire life.
+Even

-training, I had developed rapports with everyone.
-That didn't mean that
+in basic training, I had developed rapports with everyone.
+That didn't

-we became bosom buddies, but we never ignored each other.
-There were
+mean that we became bosom buddies, but we never ignored each other.

-bullies, and I hated bullies.
-I actually got into a minor physical
+There were bullies, and I hated bullies.
+I actually got into a minor

-altercation with a bully in A.I.T., defending one of the weaker guys who
+physical altercation with a bully in A.I.T., defending one of the weaker

-couldn't defend himself.
-Yet even that situation never prevented the
+guys who couldn't defend himself.
+Yet even that situation never

-bully and me from having a rapport.
-Neither of us would have ever tried
+prevented the bully and me from having a rapport.
+Neither of us would

 No, it wasn't a good beginning.
 Unlike basic training, things in